 (Annual report on services provided to the citizens of South Carolina.)

-Duke Energy is the largest electric power holding company in the United States with more than $100 billion in total assets.
-Its regulated utility operations serve approximately 7.1 million electric customers located in six states in the Southeast and Midwest.
-Its commercial power and international business segments own and operate diverse power generation assets in North America and Latin America, including a growing portfolio of renewable energy assets in the United States.
+Duke Energy is the largest electric power holding company in the United States with approximately $115 billion in total assets.
+Its regulated utility operations serve approximately 7.2 million electric customers located in six states in the Southeast and Midwest.
+Its commercial power and international energy business segments own and operate diverse power generation assets in North America and Latin America, including a growing portfolio of renewable energy assets in the United States.
 Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.
 More information about the company is available at: www.duke-energy.com.

 Santee Cooper is South Carolina’s state-owned electric and water utility, and the state’s largest power producer.
 The ultimate source of electricity for 2 million South Carolinians, Santee Cooper is dedicated to being the state’s leading resource for improving the quality of life for the people of South Carolina.
 For more information, visit www.santeecooper.com.